twisted/towncrier/CONTRIBUTING.rst

   - Return to the towncrier build step and continue.

-- Once the final release has been made, leave the approving review intact and merge the PR.
+- If the final release has been completed, continue below.

-# TODO: should we have an indicator on the version for interrim development or just leave the last release version intact?
+- Increment the patch version by one and set to a development version.

+  - In ``src/towncrier/_version.py`` the version is set using ``incremental`` such as ``__version__ = Version('towncrier', 19, 9, 1, dev=0)``

+- Request a review and address raised concerns until receiving an approval.

+- With an approving review, merge.